syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 'Get the table from the slide
 Dim table As ITable = TryCast(pptxDoc.Slides(0).Shapes(0), ITable)

-‘Changing the paagraph content in te table table.Rows[0].Cells[0].TextBody.AddParagraph("Hello World");
+‘Changing the paragraph content in the table table.Rows[0].Cells[0].TextBody.AddParagraph("Hello World");

 ‘Get the dynamic height of table